atsign-foundation/at_libraries/packages/at_onboarding_cli/README.md

    5) register_cli fetches the cramkey and the automatically calls activate_cli to activate the fetched atsign
    6) You can find your .atKeysFile in directory at_onboarding_cli/keys

-Please refer to [example](https://pub.dev/packages/at_onboarding_cli/example) to better understand the usage.
 ## Open source usage and contributions

 This is freely licensed open source code, so feel free to use it as is, suggest changes or enhancements or create your